Study Destination

 Lower Secondary Education

 Based on their assessment of primary education, the students are promoted to the lower secondary level.
-This level of educations expanding for a maximum period of three years, focuses on academic progression and personal development.
-The students learn the art of learning and growing togethers with their peers, and also the skills of adjustment, responsibility and deal with conflicts.
+This level of education expanding for a maximum period of three years, focuses on academic progression and personal development.
+The students learn the art of learning and growing together with their peers, and also the skills of adjustment, responsibility, and dealing with conflicts.

 Higher Secondary Education

-• Vocational Schools: VET or Vocational Education and Training is an integral part of Swiss education system.
-The main aim of these schools is to equip the students with knowledge and expertise required in the job market.
+• Vocational Schools: VET or Vocational Education and Training is an integral part of the Swiss education system.
+The main aim of these schools is to equip the students with the knowledge and expertise required in the job market.
 The dual system of vocational education and training (apprenticeship) is a combination of learning in the workplace and vocational school.
-More than two thirds of the students in Switzerland opt for vocational schools after completing their compulsory education.
+More than two-thirds of the students in Switzerland opt for vocational schools after completing their compulsory education.

 Tertiary Education in Switzerland

-The higher education, especially universities and higher vocational training, comes under the tertiary level.
-Further, higher education in Switzerland consists of three levels- Bachelor’s, Master’s and PhD degree courses.
-In terms of higher studies, Switzerland education system for international students has a respected place in the world.
+Higher education, especially universities, and higher vocational training, comes under the tertiary level.
+Further, higher education in Switzerland consists of three levels- Bachelor’s, Masters, and Ph.D. degree courses.
+In terms of higher studies, Switzerland's education system for international students has a respected place in the world.

 Understanding Higher Education System in Switzerland